Track Record

 Managed the production of and the layout and printing processes for the Bridging the Gap resource.
 This resource provides communities across Canada with some basic guidelines for the development and implementation of wheelchair sport programs and recruitment initiatives.
 The manual contains information on wheelchair sports, how to run introductory sessions, how to get an ongoing program set-up as well as general information on disability and contact information for related services.

-Managed the production of and the layout and printing processes for the Wheelchair Sports Teaching Resource.
-This resource will assist teachers to educate upper intermediate grade students about wheelchair sports for persons with a disability.
+In 2000, managed the production of and the layout and printing processes for the Wheelchair Sports Teaching Resource.
+This resource assists teachers to educate upper intermediate grade students about wheelchair sports for persons with a disability.
+It continues to be included in the Action Schools!
+BC Resource Boxes for Grades 4 to 7.

-For more information please see BC Wheelchair Sports
+For more information please visit BC Wheelchair Sports

 Canadian Wheelchair Sports Association